privacytools/privacytools.io/.github/CONTRIBUTING.md

 - Easy to use.
 Could your mother use that tool or service?
 Usability is most important.
 - Cross-platform / Accessible.
 - Privacy respecting.
-- Open Source / free software is preferred but not required
+- Open Source / free software is preferred but not required.

 There can be exceptions if no software is available that meet the criteria.